 - Stream requests and responses.
 Note that when you stream, policies no longer have access to the message content.
 See Streaming requests and responses.

-- In Edge for Private Cloud on-premises deployments, edit the message processor
+- In Edge for Private Cloud version 4.15.07 and earlier, edit the message processor

 http.propertiesfile to increase the limit in the